sinawebgard/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-The strategy to fill the missing values with the mean for each interval has kept the mean of the result exactly the same as the original dataset and the new median is only slightly higher.
+The strategy to fill the missing values with the mean for each interval has kept the mean of the result exactly the same as the original dataset and the new median is only slightly higher (and equals the mean).
 Also as it's evident from the new histogram the distribution of the data remains the same.

 Alternatively if we decide to use the median of each interval to fill the missing values, it affects the shape of the histogram and as a result both mean and median of total daily steps will change.

-For comparison, we calculate the median of steps for each interval, across all days in the dataset:
+For comparison, let's calculate the median of steps for each interval, across all days in the dataset:

 ```r